TQuass/install-scripts/README.md

 * start tomcat to run the search server: `sudo /etc/init.d/tomcat7 start`
 * start apache to run the wiki: `sudo /etc/init.d/apache2 start`
 * append crontab.extra to your /etc/crontab file to run the indexer, gedcom uploader, etc.
+* sign in to the wiki as WikiSysop, click on Settings, change the email address, and confirm your new address by clicking on the link in the confirmation email.

 Caveats
 =======